molevolworkshop/molevolworkshop.github.io/faculty/arzumanova/arzumanova.md

 ---
 layout: page
-title: Ksenia (Kasey) Arzumanova
+title: Ksenia (Nia) Arzumanova
 permalink: /faculty-arzumanova/
 ---
-{% include figure.html description="Kasey Arzumanova" url="/faculty/arzumanova/img/kasey.jpg" css="image-right" height="250px" %}
+{% include figure.html description="Nia Arzumanova" url="/faculty/arzumanova/img/kasey.jpg" css="image-right" height="250px" %}

 ### About me

-I am a third year PhD Candidate in the [John Huelsenbeck lab](https://vcresearch.berkeley.edu/faculty/john-huelsenbeck) at the University of California, Berkeley.
+I am a fourth year PhD Candidate in the [John Huelsenbeck lab](https://vcresearch.berkeley.edu/faculty/john-huelsenbeck) at the University of California, Berkeley.

 The Huelsenbeck lab focuses on theoretical and statistical phylogenetics.
 My area of research is model development with application in phylogenetics to explore genome evolution.